P6*6 120 Pinhole Camera

 by schlem, published

-First rolls of film!
-Kodak Ektar 100, Fuji Acros 100 and Fuji Velvia 50 transparency film:
+New P66W - Wide Angle version - Kodak Ektar 100, Fuji Acros 100 and Fuji Velvia 50 transparency film:

 New Butter Shutter for remote cable release

 Look for addendum to user's guide, but more info here:

 Viewfinders!
 You asked for 'em, I designed 'em - more info here: http://www.thingiverse.com/thing:363857